izzyreal/vmpc-docs/controls.rst

 .. note::

   If your mouse or touchpad emits momentum/inertia events, VMPC2000XL will process these accordingly.
 The DATA wheel, slider, record gain and main volume controls will come to a gradual stop.
+On Linux there's virtually no case where applications automagically receive momentum/inertia events from the driver or OS.
+Maybe in the future, if there's enough demand, VMPC2000XL will synthesize momentum itself (just like most browsers on Linux do).

 Show/configure keyboard
 +++++++++++++++++++++++